mdragone1/ESP32-IoT-Workshop/docs/part3/LED.md

-# Control your Device LED Colors via Node-RED
+# Control the LED Alert Colors from the Cloud

 ## Lab Objectives

 In this lab you will modify / control your Device program to receive MQTT commands from your Node-RED instance and build a Node-RED flow to dynamically change the LED color of the device depending on Alert thresholds.
 You will learn:

 - How to send MQTT commands from Node-RED to to your device
 - How to receive MQTT commands within your device program / sketch